dbczumar/mlflow/docs/source/models.rst

 Spark MLlib (``spark``)
 ^^^^^^^^^^^^^^^^^^^^^^^

 The ``spark`` model flavor enables exporting Spark MLlib models as MLflow models.

+The :py:mod:`mlflow.spark` module defines :py:func:`save_model() <mlflow.spark.save_model>` and
+:py:func:`log_model() <mlflow.spark.log_model>` methods that save Spark MLlib pipelines in MLflow model format.
+MLflow models produced by these functions contain the ``python_function`` flavor, allowing them to be loaded as generic Python functions via :py:func:`mlflow.pyfunc.load_pyfunc()`.
-Exported models are saved using Spark MLLib's native serialization, and can then be loaded back as MLlib models or deployed as ``python_function`` models.
-When deployed as a ``python_function``, the model creates its own SparkContext and converts pandas DataFrame input to a Spark DataFrame before scoring.
-While this is not the most efficient solution, especially for real-time scoring, it enables you to easily deploy any MLlib PipelineModel (as long as the PipelineModel has no external JAR dependencies) to any endpoint supported by MLflow.
+When a model with the ``spark`` flavor is loaded as a Python function via :py:func:`load_pyfunc() <mlflow.spark.load_pyfunc>`, a new SparkContext is created for model inference; additionally, the function converts all Pandas DataFrame inputs to Spark DataFrames before scoring.
+While this initialization overhead and format translation latency is not ideal for high-performance use cases, it enables you to easily deploy any MLlib PipelineModel to any production environment supported by MLflow (SageMaker, AzureML, etc).

+Finally, the :py:func:`mlflow.spark.load_model()` method is used to load MLflow models with the ``spark`` flavor as Spark MLlib pipelines.

 For more information, see :py:mod:`mlflow.spark`.

 TensorFlow (``tensorflow``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^